Steven Seagal, a US actor and Russian propagandist, says he would “die for Putin” in a new documentary

 AI

-Steven Seagal, a U.S. actor who is also a propagandist, said in a new film released on October 10 that he would “die if necessary” to fight for Russian president Vladimir Putin.
+Steven Seagal, actor who is also a Russian propagandist, said in a new film released on October 10 that he would “die if necessary” to fight for Russian president Putin.

-In Seagal’s latest documentary, “In the Name of Justice”, which was shared on the Russian state platform Smotrim by the Russian government, he visits various occupied territories of Ukraine including Mariupol.
+In Seagal’s latest documentary, “In the Name of Justice”, which was shared on the media platform Smotrim by the Russian government, he visits various occupied territories of Ukraine including Mariupol.

 Seagal also appears to be speaking to civilians, sharing Kremlin propaganda talking point with a voiceover and translator as he doesn’t appear to speak Russian.
 He also visits Ukrainian POWs, purportedly Azov fighters.